RadoslawOsinskiMctRO/MarkatplaceSaaSHackathon/03-Partner_Center_configuration - Day 1.md

 # Challenge 3: Partner Center configuration

 ## Introduction
-This challange allow you to understand technical requirements of the integration and review the information that need to be provided in partner center to publish transactable offer.
+This challenge allow you to understand technical requirements of the integration and review the information that need to be provided in partner center to publish translatable offer.

 ## Description